AscendNTNU/ros-workshop/README.md

 3. What happens if we start the perception node before starting roscore?

-4. Use the same process to start control_node in a new terminal.
+4. Restart the perception node and use the same process to start control_node in a new terminal.

 5. We will also start the AI systems, which were written in python.
 Run
 ```